Learn about sensitive information types

 Named entity SITs also show up in the compliance console by default.
 They detect person names, physical addresses, and medical terms and conditions.
 They cannot be edited or copied.
 See, Learn about named entities for more information.
 Named entity SITs come in two types:

-These named entity SITs have a narrower focus, like a single country, or a single class of terms.
+These named entity SITs have a narrower focus, such as a single country, or a single class of terms.
 Use them when you need a DLP policy with a narrower detection scope.
 See, Examples of named entity SITs.

-Bundled named entity SITs detect all possible matches in a class, like All physical addresses.
+Bundled named entity SITs detect all possible matches in a class, such as All physical addresses.
 Use them as broad criteria in your DLP policies for detecting sensitive items.
 See, Examples of named entity SITs.

 Custom sensitive information types